vivekbasupya/LLM_price_calculator/README.md

 - **Documents**: PDF, TXT, DOCX (max 16MB)
 - **Providers**: OpenAI, Azure, AWS Bedrock, Google Cloud
 - **Tokens**: Automatic estimation or manual input

+## 💵 Azure-style pricing

+- All model rates are now stored in USD **per 1,000,000 tokens** to match the Azure OpenAI catalog.
+- Each model has dedicated price points for **input**, **output**, and **cached prompt** tokens.
+- Cached token costs are assumed to apply to document uploads (ideal for prompt caching workflows).
+Update `config/pricing.py` if your workload uses a different split.

 ## 🔧 API Endpoints